 She ignored me and went into the house.

 After a few minutes, two paramedics came out, transporting a gurney with a body on it.
-It was apparently male, based on the shape under the sheet.
 Everything about what they were doing and how they were doing it said that this was a corpse, so I didn't bother asking.

 I gestured at the steps, asking Brian if I could sit down.
 He shrugged, so I did, but then a car I recognized came up and I stood again.